lidofinance/diffyscan/README.md

 - Python 3.12
 - Poetry 1.8
-- if need `--prettify` option support:
+- if need `--prettify` or binary checking options support
   - npm

 Other versions may work as well but were not tested at all.